AlexisTM/Simple-Json-PHP/README.md

     $json = new json();

-    // Ojects to send (fetched from the DB for example)
+    // Objects to send (fetched from the DB for example)
     $object = new stdClass();
     $object->LastLog = '123456789123456';
     $object->Password = 'Mypassword';